-Each airplane has an armor value, usually 1 or 2, which indicates the amount of damage it can take before being destroyed.
+Each plane has an armor value, usually 1 or 2, which indicates the amount of damage it can take before being destroyed.

-An airplane with an armor value of 1 is destroyed the first time it takes damage.
-An airplane with 2 armor must be hit twice to be taken down.
-To indicate that an airplane with 2 armor points is damaged, place a damage marker under the airplane.
-If this airplane receives additional damage, it is destroyed and removed from play.
+An aircraft with an armor value of 1 is destroyed the first time it takes damage.
+A plane with 2 armor must be hit twice to be taken down.
+To indicate that an aircraft with 2 armor points is damaged, place a damage marker under the aircraft.
+If this plane receives additional damage, it is destroyed and removed from play.